tym002/landmark_detection/README.md

 # Volumetric landmark detection with a multi-scale translation equivariant neural network

-This project contains all the code for the ISBI paper "Volumetric landmark detection with a multi-scale translation equivariant neural network".
+This project contains all the code for the ISBI paper *Volumetric landmark detection with a multi-scale translation equivariant neural network*.

 The architecture is useful for landmark detection, especially with large input image size.
 Every operations including the cropping is differentiable.
 Thus, the network can be trained end-to-end with the output being the landmark coordinates.